contrast-zone/t-rewriter.js/README.md

     // under construction - simplicity versus usability?

-The essence of *expression logic* is in grounding various user definable languages to outer environment (in a form of processor, operating system, existing programming language, or even web browser technology).
+The essence of *expression logic* is in grounding various user definable languages to outer environment (in a form of processor, operating system, existing programming language, or even a web browser).
 Without the outer environment, *expression logic* is pretty much useless, just like speaking doesn't make much sense if there is no one listening.
 As a part of the interpretation chain, a listener is the one who is responsible for a reaction to *expression logic* output.

 Constructing the output supplied to a listener is peformed starting from input expressions associated with logical rulesets, while rulesets internally translate to *sequents* known from sequent calculus.
 Such simple, yet enough expressive *sequents* are then interpreted by novel inference algorithm that resembles logical abduction.
 If the input expressions can be abduced rom provided *sequents*, the abduction proof is used as a basis for constructing the output.
 The then output constitutes a result of a computation associated to input by underlying ruleset.